-A parsonage or minimum housing allowance shall be provided for all ordained rostered leaders under call.
+A parsonage or minimum housing allowance shall be provided for all Ministers of Word and Sacrament under call.

 1. When a Parsonage is Provided

 The congregation and the pastor shall work to have a common understanding of the recommendations found in Appendix A, Guidelines for the Provision and Use of Parsonages.